josephlimtech/linkedin-profile-scraper-api/README.md

 }
 ```

-## Performance
+## About the performance
-- Upon start we will open a headless browser session, that session is re-used everytime someone requests profile data
+- Upon start we will open a headless browser session, that session is re-used everytime someone requests profile data.
-- Scraping usually takes a few seconds, because the script needs to scroll through the page and expand several elements in order for all the data to appear
+- Scraping usually takes a few seconds, because the script needs to scroll through the page and expand several elements in order for all the data to appear.

-# Usage limits
+## Usage limits
 Read: [LinkedIn Commercial Use Limit](https://www.linkedin.com/help/linkedin/answer/52950)